ZD2525/Music-Visualiser/README.md

 # Music-Visualiser
-Music Visualiser created using Javascript and p5.js
+Music Visualiser created using Javascript and p5.js for a school project.

 To run / play: